The Flatline

 I’ve been feeling awfully paralytic as of late.
 There is a black hole in my head that sucks up my ambition to do anything other than scroll Instagram reels.
 Craven cadres of highly paid, brilliant engineers and designers on both coasts are hard at work, tirelessly extracting every ounce of engagement from the atavistic, reactionary animal within us all.
 Alas, since nobody in America has any new ideas, the good people at Meta, Snap, and Alphabet have all decided to absorb the same attention-sucking interaction model.

 The sensation of watching a line go up cannot be undersold.
 If I ever saw an engagement line of mine go up, I think I would ride that line far further than I might assume I would.
 It is the line that leads the entirety of humanity to do anything.
-Yet, if that’s true, why do I write this?

 In the writing and publishing world, there’s something known as “writing to market,” which is essentially a prerequisite to ascertaining any semblance of success.
 It makes sense—and on the face of it.
 Mold your writing based on what the market says it wants, and you are more likely to succeed and get your writing read.